 Car Rental / Hire

 We offer discount auto rentals in association with long-distance rail travel (in other words, pick up the car at a regional train station, use it for local exploration, and drop it off at that station or another within the same country).
-Our service makes local touring by car economical, and allows you to travel the long distances by rail.
+Our service makes local touring by car economical, and allows you to travel the long distances by rail (at least two long-distance rail trips are required).
 We select rental car companies with pick-up and drop off local to the station.

 We offer a voucher system for car rental: 2 or more car vouchers, good for 24 hours each.
 They can be used together, or separately, in one country, or several.
 Voucher price varies with car size and features, also with country, but is always less on a per-diem basis than typical less-than-one-week rental costs.
 And drop-off at an alternate rail station within the same country is available without extra cost.
 Travellers make their own reservations, directly with the rental car company (almost always Avis or Hertz), or through us for a 10€ charge.
 Reservations can be modified without penalty.

 We do not arrange one-way international rentals, which are fantastically expensive.
 Nor do we offer stand-alone car rental.